AND KEEPING CLIENTS

 client understand that non-lawyers such as paralegals and law clerks may perform

-services on the case for which the client may be economically responsible?
+services on the case for which the client may be financially responsible?
 LEO 1850

 with Lawyers Licensed in Different Jurisdictions